 Suspected herdsmen killed one in Oshimili North, Delta.
 The Nigerian troops killed two Boko Haram militants in Ngala, Borno.
 Gunmen killed four people in Bassa, Plateau.
 The Nigerien and Nigerian troops killed “scores” (estimated at forty) of Boko Haram militants in Kukawa, Borno.
 A military officer and three kidnappers were killed during a shootout in Okene, Kogi.
 Boko Haram killed three in Askira/Uba, Borno.

 The Chadian military destroyed Boko Haram bases and collected their leftover material in Bohoma after cashing them back to Nigeria.
-This operation resulted in the loss of Fifty-two Chadian soldiers whilst two militant Islamist group command posts were destroyed.
+The operation resulted in the loss of 52 Chadian soldiers whilst two militant Islamist group command posts were destroyed.
 Official figures estimate, roughly 1,000 militants were neutralized, 58 suspects were taken prisoners, dozens of motorized boats destroyed, and significant arms caches reclaimed.
 44 of those imprisoned in N’Djamena for further investigation were found dead after a presumed apparent mass suicide.

 The Nigerian army reportedly killed 105 Islamic State West Africa Province fighters on the outskirts of Yobe state’s Buni Gari village.
 Bandits killed fourteen people in Danmusa LGA, ten in Dutsinma LGA, and twenty-three in Safana LGA in Katsina.